 Ability to fluently speak and to deliver tours in another language is considered an asset.

 During the busy summer season, the Parliament Buildings are open for tours seven days a week, including statutory holidays.
 Guides work shifts to cover our hours of operation and work an average of 30 hours per week.

 Applicants are asked to complete and submit an application form, as well as a cover letter, resume, and proof of registration in a post-secondary institution.

-page in late October or early November for more information and to apply.
+page at that time for information and to apply.